Bourgeois contact structures: tightness, fillability and applications: Introduction

 In the presence of a strong symplectic filling $W$, after attaching such a symplectic cobordism and obtaining a ``capped'' filling $W_{cap}$ with boundary a fibration over a contact manifold with symplectic sphere fibers, we obtain an induced moduli space $\mathcal{M}$ of closed holomorphic spheres which ``probes'' the original filling $W$.
-A key point is that each of the two co-cores $\Sigma \times D^*\SSS^1$ of the relevant handle of the capping is $J$-invariant, and every curve in the moduli space intersects it precisely once, by positivity of intersections.
+A key point is that each of the two co-cores $C_\pm$ of the relevant handle of the capping are $J$-invariant, and every curve in the moduli space intersects it precisely once, by positivity of intersections.
 The same is true after considering the Gromov compactification $\overline{\mathcal{M}}$ obtained by adding strata of nodal curves.

-Assuming a cycle $\sigma$ in the co-core $\Sigma \times D^*\SSS^1$, which is non-trivial in the co-core, bounds a relative cycle $b$ in the filling, this allows one to ``pull-back'' $b$ to the moduli space, and push it to a relative cycle in the co-core bounding the original $\sigma$, thus contradicting the non-triviality of $\sigma$ in the co-core.
-(Such pull-back is achieved thanks to the theory of pseudo-cycles in the case of $W$ semi-positive; in general, we appeal to the polyfolds theory as in \cite{HWZ_GW}, similarly to what has been done in \cite[Section 7.2]{MNW}.)
+Assuming that there is a cycle $\sigma$ in $\partial C_\pm$, which is non-trivial in $C_\pm$ and bounds a relative cycle $b$ in the filling, this allows one to ``pull-back'' $b$ to the moduli space, and push it to a relative cycle in the co-core bounding the original $\sigma$, thus contradicting the non-triviality of $\sigma$ in $C_\pm$.
+Such pull-backs can be achieved via the theory of pseudo-cycles in the case that $W$ is semi-positive; in general, we appeal to polyfold theory \cite{HWZ_GW} as, for example, in \cite[Section 7.2]{MNW}.
 In other words, the homology of the co-core must then survive in the filling.
-Swapping the $\SSS^1$-factor for the other $\SSS^1$-factor in the Bourgeois torus, we conclude the proof of \Cref{thm:homology_injection_page}.